EVP Classification

 Classification C EVP: "A faint and whispery voice or sound that can barely be heard and is sometimes indecipherable and unintelligible.
 It may have paranormal characteristics, such as a mechanical sound.
 Most investigators would apply objectivity and disregard it, but may save it for reference purposes."

-Strange Happenings Ghost and Hauntings Research Society also came up with their version of EVP classification which gives even better break down of the EVPs recorded.
+also came up with their preferred version of EVP classification that may be used to further define EVPs recorded.
 They chose to break down the EVP classification by type, level, and response clarification.
+The following is the list of classes, levels and categories that may be used:

-(direct communication): The ghost voice clearly answers a question or directly responds to something said.
+Class DC (direct communication): The ghost voice clearly answers a question or directly responds to something said.

 Class PC (personal communication): The ghost voice clearly says something meaningful directly to someone present.